Rhinoplasty & Revision Rhinoplasty

 What Is Rhinoplasty?What Is Rhinoplasty?

-The operation itself consists of restoring, rearranging, or removing any excess bone or cartilage to give the nose a more pleasing appearance, while preserving nasal function.
-The goal of aesthetic rhinoplasty is to restore or create symmetry, balance and proportion.
+The operation consists of restoring, rearranging, or removing any bone or cartilage to give the nose a more pleasing appearance while improving and preserving nasal function.
+The goal of aesthetic rhinoplasty is to restore or create symmetry, balance, and proportion to one’s appearance.

 What Is Revision Rhinoplasty?